 Stocks are shares of a company.
 Owning a stock (or share) means you own part of that company.
 Being part owner of a company entitles you to a share of the future earnings of that company.

 How are stocks priced?

-The price of a stock is simply the last price that a seller of the stock sold for and the buyer of the stock paid.
+The price of a stock is simply the last price that a seller of the stock asked for (the “ask price”) and the buyer of the stock paid (the “bid price”).
 The last price that a stock traded at is the price that is reflected in the stock market.
 It is important to note that whether the price is going up or down, for every buyer there is always a seller.